PowerDNS/pdns/pdns/dnsdistdist/docs/reference/tuning.rst

   Setting this parameter to true (default is false) will randomize the IDs in outgoing UDP queries, at a small performance cost, ignoring the :func:`setMaxUDPOutstanding` value.
 This is only useful if the path between dnsdist and the backend is not trusted and the 'TCP-only', DNS over TLS or DNS over HTTPS transports cannot be used.
   See also :func:`setRandomizedOutgoingSockets`.
+  The default is to use a linearly increasing counter from 0 to 65535, wrapping back to 0 when necessary.

 .. function:: setRandomizedOutgoingSockets(val):

   .. versionadded:: 1.8.0

   Setting this parameter to true (default is false) will randomize the outgoing socket used when forwarding a query to a backend.
+  The default is to use a round-robin mechanism to select the outgoing socket.
   This requires configuring the backend to use more than one outgoing socket via the ``sockets`` parameter of :func:`newServer` to be of any use, and only makes sense if the path between dnsdist and the backend is not trusted and the 'TCP-only', DNS over
   TLS or DNS over HTTPS transports cannot be used.